Hantavirus hemorrhagic fever with renal syndrome: Pathophysiology

+Renal dysfunction as a result of infection.

 The main cause of illness is increased vascular permeability, decreased platelet count, and overreaction by the immune system.
 The increased vascular permeability appears to be the result of infected cells producing vascular endothelial growth factor (VEGF), which activate VEGFR2 receptors on endothelial cells, which increases paracellular permeability.
 Oxygenation problems and bradykinin are also thought to play a role in increased vascular permeability during infection.
 Coagulation abnormalities may also occur.
 Virus particles cluster on the surface of endothelial cells, which causes a misallocation of platelets to infected endothelial cells.
-Disseminated coagulating without signs of hemorrhaging, major blood clots, and damage to vascular endothelial cells during infection may negatively affect coagulation and platelet levels and promote further vascular leaking and hemorrhaging.
+Disseminated coagulopathy without signs of hemorrhaging, major blood clots, and damage to vascular endothelial cells during infection may negatively affect coagulation and platelet levels and promote further vascular leaking and hemorrhaging.

-Infection begins with interaction of the viral glycoproteins Gn and Gc and β-integrin receptors on target cell membranes.
+Infection begins with the interaction of the viral glycoproteins Gn and Gc and β-integrin receptors on target cell membranes.
 Immature dendritic cells near endothelial cells transport virions from lymphatic vessels to local lymph nodes to infect more endothelial cells.
 These cells produce antigens to induce an immune response, especially those of macrophages and CD8+ T lymphocytes.
 After activation of the immune system, cytotoxic T lymphocytes produce pro-inflammatory cytokines that can damage infected endothelial cells, which can lead to increased vascular permeability and inflammatory reactions.
 These cytokines include interferon (IFN), interleukins (IL-1, IL-6, and IL-10), and tumor necrosis factor-α (TNF-α).
 Elevated IL-6 levels are associated with low platelet count and renal failure.

-HFRS mainly affects the kidneys and blood vessels, though other parts of the body such as the nervous system, spleen, and liver can also be affected.
-While most major organs become infected, organ failure does not occur in most as pathology is different from organ to organ.
-In the tubular epithelium of kidneys, tight junction proteins are redistributed and tubular necrosis occurs, which impairs kidney tubules and causes proteinuria and hematuria.
-Glomerular endothelium infection in the kidneys causes decreased function of glomerular ZO-1 expression, which reduces function of glomerulus as molecular filters by increasing glomerular permeability, which causes proteinuria and hematuria.
+HFRS mainly affects the kidneys and blood vessels, though other parts of the body, such as the nervous system, spleen, and liver, can also be affected.
+While most major organs become infected, organ failure does not occur in most, as pathology is different from organ to organ.
+In the tubular epithelium of the kidneys, tight junction proteins are redistributed, and tubular necrosis occurs, which impairs the kidney tubules and causes proteinuria and hematuria.
+Glomerular endothelium infection in the kidneys causes decreased function of glomerular ZO-1 expression, which reduces the function of the glomerulus as a molecular filter by increasing glomerular permeability, which causes proteinuria and hematuria.
 Liver infection does not lead to significant dysfunction since hepatic blood vessels are already relatively permeable.
 In the spleen, infection of immune cells can cause over-activation of immature lymphocytes elsewhere and facilitate prolonged spread of the virus throughout the body.